Sumerian Minor Gods and Goddesses

 It was said that she had been stolen away by Kur and taken to the Underworld, where she was made queen unwillingly.
 She is actually the twin sister of Enki.
 Ereshkigal was the only one who could pass judgement and give laws in her kingdom, and her name means "Lady of the Great Place", "Lady of the Great Earth", or "Lady of the Great Below".
 Her main temples were at Kutha and Sippar.

-Ereshkigal was also Inanna and Ishtar.
+Ereshkigal was also Inanna and Ishtar (see below).

-Inanna
+Inanna - Eanna

 Inanna's Descent

-She was said to descend from the ancient family of the creator goddess Nammu, who was her grandmother.
+Inanna was said to descend from the ancient family of the creator goddess Nammu, who was her grandmother.
 Inanna held "full power of judgment and decision and the control of the law of heaven and earth."
 Her sacred planet was Venus, the evening star.
 She was often symbolized as a lioness in battle.
-Along the Tigris and Euphrates rivers were many shrines and temples dedicated to Inanna.
+Along the Tigris and Euphrates rivers were many shrines and temples dedicated to her.

 Inanna and Dumuzi